Progent: Securing AI Agents with Privilege Control: Limitation and Discussion

 \paragraph{Extension to Multimodal Agents} In our current scope, the agent can still only handle text.
 As such, our method cannot be applied to agents with call tools that involve multimodal elements such as graphic interfaces.
 Examples of agent actions include clicking a certain place in a browser~\cite{wu2024dissecting,liao2024eia,xu2024advweb} or a certain icon on the computer screen~\cite{zhang2024attacking}.
 An interesting future work item is to explore designing policies that capture other modalities such as images.
 For example, the policy can constrain the agent to only click on certain applications on the computer.
 This can be transformed into a certain region on the computer screen in which the agent can only click the selected region.
-Such policies could be automatically generated using vision language models.

-\paragraph{Writing Correct Policies} The deterministic security guarantees provided by \system{}, as demonstrated in \cref{sec:eval}, rely on correct policies written by agent developers and users.
-While this process still requires manual effort, our work provides several features to streamline it.
-First, \system{}'s policy language is implemented in JSON, a widely used format that lowers the entry barrier for policy writing.
-Second, as discussed in \cref{sec:method-lang}, we provide tools such as type checkers and overlap analyzers to help prevent common mistakes.
-Third, we offer guidelines in \cref{sec:method-impl} to assist users in assessing tool risks and crafting robust, precise security policies.
-Fourth, our research also shows the potential for LLMs to help automate policy writing, as detailed in \cref{sec:method-auto}.

-\paragraph{Completeness of Policies} \system{}'s security guarantees are directly tied to the comprehensiveness of its policies.
-In a rapidly evolving security landscape, policies considered complete may become insufficient as new threats and attack vectors emerge.
-To address this dynamic challenge, we propose a continuous, iterative loop of policy refinement.
-It involves employing advanced red-teaming approaches to proactively identify potential gaps and anticipate novel attacks.
-A key advantage of \system{} is its inherent flexibility, which facilitates this adaptive cycle.
-Policies can be updated seamlessly, ensuring the agent can be hardened to adapt to new attacks.